energy-coresky/air/apps/README.md

 2. [MED.CRM.SKY][2] application
 3. [HOLE.SKY][3] - empty application

+AB (absolute busy) application is product of InfoParc http://absolutebusy.com/ moved into SKY.
 AB.SKY use 4 layouts: for desktop, mobile, printing and for SVG images.
 After installation and using MySQL database try switch to SQLite (edit main/conf.php)